| ||||||

 Sure, you could continue to try to land that big sponsor on your own, but this has been going on for years now and its time we make a major change in the direction of our goals and ideas for our sport.
 We are stronger as a group, but only as strong as our weakest link.
 So if you want to be a part of this, you need to be strong with the rest of us.
 Look for more news articles about this over the next few weeks.

-As for the headgear
+As for the Headgear

-weighing all things out and plan to make our decision soon, but again remember,
+We are still weighing all things out and plan to make

 SAFETY is our main focus on this ruling.